malith-perera/EC/README.md

 ## Introduction

-EC is an easy to use extended C library and a tool kit for high performance, rapid application development in pure C language.
+EC is an easy to use extended C library and a tool kit for high performance, easy application development in pure C language.

 ### EC Features
 + Extended variables & functions